Censorship in the United Kingdom: Stage licensing

+Historically, stage plays were under considerable censorship in England.
+Under the reigns of Henry VIII, Edward VI, Elizabeth and James, restrictions were imposed on what stage plays could portray.
 Censorship of stage plays was exercised by the Master of the Revels in England by about 1600 until the English Civil War in 1642.

 In 1737, partly as a result of political attacks by Henry Fielding against Robert Walpole, Parliament enacted a law that established "the Examiner of the Stage" (an official in the Lord Chamberlain's office) to censor plays on the basis of both politics and morals (i.e. sexual impropriety, blasphemy, and foul language).
 Plays had to be licensed by the Lord Chamberlain.
 In 1737, through the influence of the Duke of Grafton, the Shakespearian commentator Edward Capell was appointed with an annual salary of £200 as deputy-examiner of plays.
 This censorship by licensing requirement was finally abolished by the Theatres Act 1968.

 According to Rufus Osgood Mason (who gives an example of a written licence from 1814):

 Charles Kemble, later in life, received the appointment of "Examiner of Plays".
 The duties consisted in reading the plays which had been accepted by the managers of the different theatres, to see that they contained nothing objectionable either on the score of politics or morals.
 Those that were approved were reported to the Lord Chamberlain who issued the licence.